Cheltenham Town F.C.: Football League (1999–2015)

 Early in the 2008–09 season, Keith Downing left Cheltenham Town and was replaced by Martin Allen.
-Allen's team started poorly with a club-record seven defeats in a row, part of a 15-game run without a victory.
+Allen's team started poorly with a club-record seven consecutive defeats, part of a 15-game run without a victory.
 The club narrowly avoided administration, and the 10-point penalty that would go with it, before Allen revealed that all the players at the club were up for sale.
 The season finished with Cheltenham's relegation back to League Two on the penultimate day of the season after three seasons in League One as they had conceded over 100 goals in all competitions.

 Cheltenham won their first match of the 2009–10 season against Grimsby Town 2–1, but fell dramatically down the table soon after.
 On 20 October, Martin Allen was "put on gardening leave" amid allegations he racially abused a nightclub bouncer, and assistant manager John Schofield took temporary charge.
 Allen was formally cleared of misconduct but still left the club by mutual consent in early December.
 Former Cheltenham captain and Kidderminster boss Mark Yates was appointed manager on 22 December 2009.
 Cheltenham continued to struggle through the rest of the season, only managing to avoid relegation on the final day of the season, although they finished four points ahead of the relegated sides.

 Yates, ahead of his first full season with Cheltenham, revamped the squad, releasing eight players, including defender Shane Duff, who had just completed his tenth year with the club.
 The season proved to be successful to begin with, with the Robins remaining close to the play-off positions, but they collapsed in the second half of the season and finished 17th, with only five wins in 26 games in 2011.

 Despite losing in the first round of the League Cup, they reached the Football League Trophy south quarter-finals and were handed a lucrative tie at Tottenham Hotspur in the FA Cup third round.
-Yates won the Manager of the Month award for November after three wins from three The Robins ended the season in 6th and defeated Torquay United 2–0 at home and then 1–2 away in the League 2 Play-off Semi-finals.
-The Play-off Final was contested at Wembley Stadium on Sunday, 27 May 2012.
+The Robins ended the season in 6th and defeated Torquay United 2–0 at home and then 1–2 away in the play-off semi-finals.
+The play-off final was contested at Wembley Stadium on 27 May 2012.
 Crewe Alexandra defeated Cheltenham Town 2–0 with goals from Nick Powell and Byron Moore in front of a crowd of 24,029.